Halochkin/CustomWebComponents/Gestures/README.md

   - rotate (used to... rotate)<br>
   - two-finger-drag (used to move a subselection of a page, when single-finger-drag is used to navigate the page as a whole)<br>
   - spin (used to trigger animations)<br>

+### Pros and cons of gestures
+Pros and cons of gestures
+Gestures offer significant opportunities for managing mobile devices.
+You can create a huge number of different combinations that will cause different actions.
+This allows you to get rid of unnecessary buttons in the interface and add interactivity.
+The most basic drawback of gestures is their unintuitiveness.
+You can expect people to be familiar with the gestures listed above, but they are completely unfamiliar with the rest of the gestures.<br>
+If you decide to add additional gestures to your app to control it, users will have to learn how to use the new gesture.
+This will require the creation of a special training unit or additional tips.
+People don't like to learn something new, especially in applications.
+A lot of new information leads to misunderstanding and refusal of the application.
+Therefore, it makes sense to enter gestures into the interface gradually, one at a time.
+Also, there is a high risk of misunderstanding how your application works if you hide the buttons of the main actions and replace them with gestures.
+Therefore, if you plan to add your gestures to the application, you need to solve the following:
+- How much demand for additional gestures to your users
+- They do not conflict with the gestures of the operating system
+- How will you teach new user gestures